sclarkstone/milestoneProject2/README.md

 * Header bottom

-    * The header bottom provides details on how a user can get involved with the site with a button directing them to the contact page.
+    * The header bottom provides details on how a user can get involved with the site with a link directing them to the map page and a button to randomly generate a location to staycation.
-    * Another image of a dog provides further context of what the site is about.
-The circular image is responsive and will appear smaller on mobile screen sizes then it does on tablet and desktop screen sizes.
-    * The header bottom is responsive to screen size and will adjust accordingly by having the circular image side by side with the text on a larger screen size.
-On a smaller screen size the image will appear below the text.
+    * The header bottom is responsive to screen size and will adjust accordingly by having the location output side by side with the text on a larger screen size.
+On a smaller screen size the location output will appear below the text.

 ![Large screen header bottom](assets/images/headerBottomLargeScreen.png)
 ![Mobile screen header bottom](assets/images/headerBottomMobileScreen.png)

 * Footer

-    * The footer section is repeated across all 3 pages for consistancy so the user can become comfortable with the layout no matter which page they are on.
+    * The footer section is repeated across all pages for consistancy so the user can become comfortable with the layout no matter which page they are on.
     * The footer contains links to social media accounts that open in new windows so that they can easily go back to the page they were on.

 ![Footer](assets/images/footer.png)

 ### Map page

-* The map page is where users can see dogs submitted form other users.
-Each dog shows a photo with a brief profile consisting of name, age and location.
-They utilise the responsive card layout of bootstrap with a 4 column view on larger screens down to a single column on a mobile view.
+* The map page is where users can select a location from the markers on the map.
+This would be of benefit of the user already has a rough idea of area they wish to vist but would like to know specific locations within the area.
+* The map page is responsive to screen size and will adjust accordingly by having the location output side by side with the map on a larger screen size.
+On a smaller screen size the location output will appear below the map.

 ![Large screen gallery page](assets/images/galleryLargeScreen.png)
 ![Medium screen gallery page](assets/images/galleryMediumScreen.png)